DKT15/DKT-console-finances/README.md

 ## Deployment

-You can access the website with this link.(https://dkt15.github.io/DKT-console-finances/)
+You can access the website with this link [here](https://dkt15.github.io/DKT-console-finances/)

 ## Contributing